Kajal1110/Music-Store-Data-Analysis/README.md

 # Music_Store_Analysis
-## DESCRIPTION
+## INTRODUCTION
-SQL project to analyze online music store data
+The objective of this SQL project is to analyse the music store data.
+## Tool Used
+Microsoft SQL Server